-Winter is the longest season and being the coldest too, there are things you do and love in the summer that you can’t do in winter… (and it also goes the other way around).
-Snowboarding, snowshoeing and skiing are some of the activities you obviously can do only in the winter and only when snow is generous.
-There’s a good enough reason why you should try skiing this season as there are a lot of excuses why you wouldn’t (or what I tell my husband when I don’t feel going down the slope).
-Here are my reasons why I think it’s worth going on a ski-vacation.
+Winter is the longest season and being the coldest too, there are things you do and love in the summer that you can’t do in winter… (And it also goes the other way around).
+Ski vacations; snowboarding, snowshoeing and skiing are some of the activities you obviously can do only in the winter and only when snow is generous.
+There are good enough reasons why you should try skiing this season as there are a lot of excuses why you wouldn’t (or what I tell my husband when I don’t feel going down the slope).
+Here are my reasons why I think it’s worth going on ski vacations.

 For a shutterbug like me, going up the famous Alps means enjoying a view of the sun rays on snow-laden slopes.
-Add a line of pine trees along and it means getting to shoot them for postcard perfect shots.
+Add a line of pine trees along and it means getting to shoot such scenes for postcard perfect shots.
 The sky seems bluer up in the mountains, we’ve noticed.
 And when you are in the gondola, you only ever see the glistening white grounds and be awed at how an awesome creator make it so beautiful.

-2. Keeps you fit.
+Many activities on ski vacations work your muscles.
 Skiing is the best activity to tone down your thighs, it’s also the best workout for your hips.
 Actually, I find walking on snow itself strenuous at times and carrying the snowboard is a good practice too.

 Skiing tones your stomach muscles.
 Balancing to keep yourself steady is the key in skiing down…by doing so you engage core stability muscles getting them toned especially the tummy.
 And yes; a day’s skiing, probably 6 hours or so burns 3000 calories.

 There are a lot of resorts and residences around the region showcased on sites like www.snowtrex.co.uk that offers family package fun for both skiers and their family who are not as adventurous.
 Most of these resort packages include a chalet for your stay, amenities such as heatable outdoor swimming pool, sauna, restaurant, bar and other entertainment system or fun things to do for kids and adults.
 There’s certainly one for you in Europe‘s best resorts where you can go thermal swimming if you prefer that.
 Whichever you choose in Italy, France, Switzerland or Austria, you’re sure to have the time of your life.

 *If you’re a beginner, skiing lessons can be arranged.

 It’s not true that all you can eat while on a ski-vacation are breads, sausages and the likes.
 There are a lot of options and it’s definitely worth cooking while you’re there.
 While up there in an adventurous mountain retreat, go and try some of the offerings ranging from duck and pears, pulled-pork, tapas and a lot more.
 You just have to look first and know well where these are offered.